 Changing protocols of trauma everywhere

-I started to speak at my children’s school, not just about good dental health, but also what to do when you have a dental accident on the playground.
-These kids were at the age where they were starting to get their permanent teeth, and nobody — and I mean nobody — knew what to do in the case of an avulsed tooth.
+I began to speak at my children’s school not only about dental health, but also about what to do when you have a dental accident on the playground.
+These kids were at the age where they were starting to get their permanent teeth, and nobody — I mean nobody — knew what to do in the case of an avulsed tooth.

 I want to reduce the number of patients that come to me, and to you, with their avulsed tooth in their hand!
 If people only knew that simply putting the tooth back in right away could save it, we could have an impact on smiles everywhere.

 Guiding residents to fill the gap

-Working with general dentists to expand their knowledge
+Giving to general dentists to expand their knowledge

 However, the answer is not for general dentists to refer out all root canals.
-That would cause a public health crisis – there are simply not enough endodontists to treat all the endo cases!
-Besides, some dentists don’t have the option of referring out their endo cases at all.
-We endodontists have to help dentists gain the skills to perform the endo treatments that they can.
+That would cause a public health crisis.
+There are simply not enough endodontists to treat all the endo cases!
+Besides, not all dentists have the option of referring out their endo cases in the first place.

 Improving the patient experience and public face of our dental profession

-Donating time and skills to communities in need, in the US and beyond
+Giving time and skills to communities in need, in the US and beyond